The "Thin Blue Line" ain't quite as thin as it used to be!

 Pasco and Kennewick Police Departments were notified, and officers were responding to my location to make the arrest of the pickup’s driver.

 When I tried to suggest that he wait for the Kennewick officer, he notified me that this driver had just fled from an injury accident located about four blocks away.
-He was referring to an additional accident that just occurred in Pasco.
+He was referring to an additional accident that had just occurred in Pasco.

-The Kennewick officer arrived shortly after the man was secured in handcuffs and placed in the Pasco officer’s car.
-We then pieced together what occurred.
-After ramming a car (and injuring the car’s driver) at an intersection in Kennewick, the pickup fled across the Blue Bridge to Pasco, where it took the second freeway exit (Court Street).
-As the pickup exited the freeway, it entered an intersection against a solid red signal, and rammed another car, also injuring the car’s driver.
+After ramming a car (and injuring the car’s driver) at an intersection in Kennewick, the pickup fled over the Columbia River across the Blue Bridge to Pasco, where it took the second freeway exit (Court Street).
+As the pickup exited the freeway in Pasco, it entered an intersection against a solid red signal, and rammed another car, also injuring that car’s driver.
 The pickup then fled down Court Street to the Front Street intersection where I picked it up.

-I would like to be able to say that this same orange Datsun pickup turned out to be the same one that I was searching for during the previous two years, but that was not to be.
+I would like to be able to say that this same orange Datsun pickup turned out to be the same one that I was searching for during the previous years, but that was not to be.
 This one was a newer model.
 I still took a paint sample from the vehicle, and sent it to the State Crime Lab for spectral-analysis comparison against the flecks from my suspect vehicle’s paint, just to be sure.
 You can never tell, it just might have been a match.

 Stranger things have happened, I suppose.